mcfrith/tandem-genotypes/README.md

 If you supply a gene in BED format with < 12 columns, `tandem-genotypes` won't consider exons/introns/promoters: it will check all tandem repeats that overlap the BED range.

-`tandem-genotypes` ignores intergenic and intronic repeats by default, but you can change this with the `-s` option.

 ## Options